 I have also found that whilst you can’t always prevent a UTI occuring you can take steps to practice good hygiene to try and avoid them.

-You can always also try a remedy that can help with flushing bacteria out of your urinary tract system.
-D Mannose is something that a pharmacist suggested might be helpful, as it can bind to and help to flush out E-coli from your urinary system, but it’s always a good idea to get medical advice before taking a supplement particularly if you suffer with reccurring UTI’s as you may need further tests to find out of there is another cause or issue going on.
+You could always also try a remedy that can help with flushing bacteria out of your urinary tract system.
+D-Mannose is something that a pharmacist suggested might be helpful, as it can bind to and help to flush out E. coli from your urinary system.
+If you’re wondering how much D-Mannose to take for a UTI , it’s essential to consult a healthcare professional for personalized advice.
+Remember, it’s always a good idea to get medical advice before taking a supplement, particularly if you suffer from recurring UTIs, as you may need further tests to find out if there is another cause or issue going on.

 UTI’s are not fun, but you usually can avoid them or get prompt tretment for them, but I would definitely say, that if you do think you have one, to not just ignore it and hope it will go away.
 Infections in what my Nana used to call “your waterworks” are not to be dismissed.
 Get them treated and feel better asap.